DJN2122/MedAssistPWA/README.md

 - **Speech-to-Text and Text-to-Speech**: Utilizes Azure Speech Services for hands-free communication, enhancing accessibility for all users.
 - **Generate Medical Report**: Allows users to generate a downloadable PDF report of their conversation with MedAssist for personal record or professional review.
 - **Local Healthcare Provider Locator**: Using Google Places API, it provides real-time location data to help find nearby hospitals, doctors, pharmacies, and gyms.

+## Introduction Video

+Watch the introduction video below to see MedAssist in action.
+This video offers a quick overview of the user interface, key features, and demonstrates user interactions with the AI for discussing health concerns and accessing medical information.
+It's designed to show how MedAssist can be a vital tool in managing healthcare effectively.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/P1lMoJYcKAQ?si=3mCMkpDjnAI4n1AO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## How to Run the Project in Visual Studio